 Beneath every successful vegetable is a successful legume

-In honor of the green fava bean and the festive bevy of peas over the past few months, I’ve decided to re-explore their roots by conducting an in-depth exploration into the privileged, wonderful clan that these pods claim – the Legume family.
-The expression “in-depth” is not accidental.
-For indeed, there is so much that happens deep underground in this family, close to the roots (which may be the case in every family, true).
+In honor of the green fava bean and the festive bevy of peas over the past few months, I’ve decided to present an in-depth exploration of the roots of this privileged, wonderful clan that these pods claim – the Legume family.
+The expression “in-depth” is not accidental, for indeed there is so much that happens deep underground in this family, close to the roots

 But let us first get acquainted with the clan: The prestigious legume pedigree belongs to the green bean, pea, fava bean, lubia, soy, lentils, hummus and the mung bean.
 Lesser-known members of the family are the lupine, vetch, fenugreek (chilbeh), clovers and alfalfa.
-And, peanuts and even carobs, which hardly resemble their relatives at all.
-This family includes almost 20,000 varied species!
+And there are some surprising members of the family, like peanuts and even carobs!
+All of them – and many others – are members of the legume family, that encompasses almost 20,000 varied species!
 In our field, we raise members from the family branch that are eaten in green pods: peas (two species to be elaborated upon), the fava bean, the green bean, lubia, yard-long bean and green soy (edamame).

-The nice thing about this family, when discussing a weekly seasonal box such as ours, is how they interchange throughout the seasons.
-Sometimes I have a feeling that like on the old kibbutz, some family member is delegated charge for the “work roster,” making detailed charts to vouch that (almost) no week passes without a family representative.
-To begin the description, we can use the seasonal display of legumes in our Chubeza boxes, commencing at winter’s start with the first pea pods that grow chubby on the bushes.
+The nice thing about this family, when considering a weekly seasonal box such as ours, is how its members interchange throughout the seasons.
+Sometimes I have a feeling that some particular family member is delegated charge for the “work roster,” making detailed charts to vouch that (almost) no week passes without a family representative.
+To begin the lineup, there’s the seasonal display of legumes in our Chubeza boxes, commencing at winter’s start with the first pea pods that grow chubby on the bushes.
 First (at the end of December) comes the sugar pea (aka snow pea or Chinese pea, the big thin one).
 She is followed by the garden pea that loathes the late-summer heat, but is fine with being seeded in November.
 It ripens in January.
 (This is the English pea whose pods hold those nice, round, green “Sunfrost-like” peas.
 The pods are not edible, but should not be cast away.
 See tips…)

-Next in line are the fava beans that grew alongside the peas over wintertime, and usually ripen at the peak of winter, i.e., just about now.
+Next in line are the fava beans that grew alongside the peas over wintertime, and usually ripen at the peak of winter.
 The peas and fava make return visits to our boxes for additional rounds till March or April, after which they run for their lives to escape the heat that they cannot tolerate.

 During the lubia season, the edamame marches proudly into our boxes.
 This is the green soy pod, sowed together with the string bean but requiring 80-90 days to ripen.
 Thus, our edamame is expected to make its appearance around July-August, so we can enjoy our soy treats, a great green snack, during those warm summer nights.